SpaceK33z/watchpack-pr-41-test/README.md

 npm link
 ```

-Go back to this folder and do:
+Go back to this test repository and do:

 ```
 npm link watchpack